 Cover the burned surface with sterile gauze or clean cloth.
 The injured should be given plenty of fluids to drink and pain killers,

+if necessary.
 After the first aid is administered, the patient is treated on an outpatient basis or in the hospital depending on the degree of burn and the percentage of the affected area of the skin.

 How the burns are treated?